Jonah Heim Player Props: Rangers vs. Yankees

 Jonah Heim At The Plate

-- Heim is batting .286 with four doubles, four home runs and nine walks.
+- Heim has four doubles, four home runs and nine walks while batting .269.

-- Heim has driven in a run in eight games this season (42.1%), including six games with more than one RBI (31.6%).
-He has also driven in three or more of his team's runs in three contests.
+- Heim has driven home a run in nine games this year (45.0%), including more than one RBI in 30.0% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.